U.S. flag

 Introduction

-Veteran Employment Outcomes (VEO) are experimental tabulations developed by the Longitudinal Employer-Household Dynamics (LEHD) program in collaboration with the U.S. Army and state agencies.
-VEO data provides earnings and employment outcomes for Army veterans by rank and military occupation, as well as veteran and employer characteristics.
+Veteran Employment Outcomes (VEO) are experimental tabulations developed by the Longitudinal Employer-Household Dynamics (LEHD) program in collaboration with the Department of Defense and state agencies.
+The most recent v2.0 release of VEO data provides earnings and employment outcomes for veterans of the Air Force, Army, Coast Guard, Marine Corps, and Navy.
+Earnings and employment outcomes are calculated by rank and military occupation, as well as veteran and employer characteristics.
 VEO are currently released as a research data product in "experimental" form.

-The VEO provide data on earnings and employment for recently discharged Army veterans.
-Earnings are available at the 25th, 50th, and 75th percentiles, one, five, and ten years after separation from active-duty service, by rank, occupation, and discharge cohort.
+The VEO provide data on earnings and employment for recently discharged military veterans.
+Earnings are available at the 25th, 50th, and 75th percentiles, one, five, and ten years after separation from active-duty service, by service branch, rank, occupation, and discharge cohort.
 Selected tables include industry and location of employment for veterans.
 These statistics are generated by matching veteran records with a national database of jobs.

 The VEO use cutting-edge differential privacy methods to protect the confidentiality of the underlying data, a protection method developed in computer science to bound the privacy risk to individuals from multiple queries to the same database.
 Differential privacy methods allow the Census Bureau to release detailed tabulations on veteran outcomes while minimizing the privacy risk to individuals in the data.